 Cough is the response or symptom produce by our body against something which causes a blockage, or something like that, in our throat or air-pathways.
 This thing (acting as an irritant) causes the nerves to send a message to our brain, which causes our chest muscles to contract to push out the irritant from the air pathways.

 The phenomenal speed creates a strong pull that clears the air-pathways from irritants.

-Cough is quite manageable but it can be a distraction for others, or cough, again and again, can make you achy and exhausted.
-A casual cough is considered normal, but that which continues throughout the weeks, or that which makes bloody mucus could be a clue for you of seeking medical attention.
+Cough is quite manageable, but it can be a distraction for others, or cough, again and again, can make you achy and exhausted.
+A casual cough is considered normal, but that which continues throughout the weeks or makes bloody mucus could be a clue for you to seek medical attention.

 Classification of cough